WHOIGit/nes-lter-events-transect/methods.md

 # Data assembly

 The concatenated data product is built from event logs output by the NES-LTER REST API.
-In this first version of this data package, we used a script in Python to acquire all available elogs from the REST API and concatenate into a file "nes_lter_events_raw.csv" that is used in the data assembly script in R (file and code available at:
+In this version of the data package, we used a script in Python to acquire all available elogs from the REST API and concatenate into a file "nes_lter_events_raw.csv" that is used in the data assembly script in R (file and code available at: